EnesKeremAYDIN/minecraft-server-login-bot/README.md

-# minecraft-server-login-bot
-Bot that can be used to login to the Minecraft server.

 # How is it set up?
 (English)
 1) Fork the project through GitHub.
 2) Organize your "config.jso"n file and 20 lines from "Bot.js."